engisalor/quartz/config/user_guide.md

 #### Crossfilters

-First select a crossfilter attribute in `settings` and then select a data point from a graph.
+First, select a crossfilter attribute in `settings` and then select a data point from a graph.
 This generates another graph with frequencies for the crossfilter attribute within the main attribute, e.g., the frequency by `year` of `United Nations` in `country=Guatemala`.
 Selected crossfilter data points don't get saved when a query URL is copied.
+To disable the crossfilter, select `disable crossfilter` (the first crossfilter option).

 #### Attribute filter